shailesh1729/shailesh1729.github.io/content/pages/about.rst

 :slug: about

-I, Shailesh Kumar, am a part time researcher, part time developer, part time manager and part time procrastinator.
+I, Shailesh Kumar, am a part-time researcher, part-time developer, part-time manager and part-time procrastinator.

 I have around 20 years of experience in software design,